reshamas/reshamas.github.io/consulting/index.md

 I am available for **consulting** in these areas:  data science, diversity and community building.

-### Contacting Me
+## Contacting Me

-Due to number of inquiries received and limited time, I respond to emails in this order of priority:
+I am involved in many project and due to number of inquiries received and limited time, I respond to emails in this order of priority:

 1.  **CONSULTING**:  I am an independent consultant; email me for my hourly fees.